-The Black Death (or the Great Pestilence as it was known then) hit Peterborough.
-This is a terrible disease carried by the fleas on black rats, though at the time it was thought to have been caused by bad air.
+The Black Death (or the Great Pestilence as it was known then) hit Peterborough in 1349.
+This terrible disease, now called bubonic plague after the enlarged lymph nodes (buboes) resulting from the infection, is caused by an organism called Yersinia pestis carried by the fleas on black rats, though at the time it was thought to have been caused by bad air known as 'miasma'.

 The plague returned to Peterborough on many occasions causing a great deal of death and suffering until the last outbreak in 1665.